microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 ## Proposed solution

-Currently, DXC releases on NuGet and GitHub.
-For Windows, DXC is consumed internally through Microsoft's VPack package management system.
-There is infrastructure in place to make sure those releases are happening.
-The Vulkan SDK will not modify those releases, it will just append to them.
+Currently, DXC releases through GitHub, NuGet, and via the Windows SDK.
+Within Windows, DXC is consumed through Microsoft's VPack package management system.
+All of these release channels already have established release processes and automation.
+The Vulkan SDK release process is additive and does not modify or replace the existing DXC release channels.
+Instead, it validates a DXC release candidate and produces an additional distribution for inclusion in the Vulkan SDK.

 A Vulkan SDK release should start with LunarG reaching out to the HLSL team, informing them of the SPIRV-Headers and SPIRV-Tools commits that shall be used to create a release from.
 From that point